wallisonfelipe/br-currency-formatter/README.md

 # br-currency-formatter

-Simple package thats converts any passed number to currency value.
+Simple package that converts any passed number to currency value.
 Below:

 ## Usage